Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 Unleash provides a powerful mechanism for safely managing and controlling these features in production, enabling enterprises to deliver software faster and with greater reliability.
 Effective feature flag management ensures that trunk-based development supports continuous delivery without compromising stability.
 In this tutorial, we’ll use Unleash to manage trunk-based development in your codebase.

-## How to Implement Trunk-Based Development with Feature Flags
+## How to implement trunk-based development with feature flags

 To follow along with this tutorial, you need access to an Unleash instance to create and manage feature flags.
 Head over to our [Quick Start documentation](/quickstart) for options, including running locally or using an [Unleash SaaS instance](https://www.getunleash.io/pricing?).